PROMOTE GENDER EQUALITY AND EMPOWER WOMEN

-- The world has achieved equality in primary education between girls and boys, but only 2 out of 130 countries have achieved that target at all levels of education.
+- The world has achieved equality in primary education between girls and boys, but few countries have achieved that target at all levels of education.

 - In many countries, gender inequality persists and women continue to face discrimination in access to education, work and economic assets, and participation in government.
 For example, in every developing region, women tend to hold less secure jobs than men, with fewer social benefits.

 - Violence against women continues to undermine efforts to reach all goals.

 - Poverty is a major barrier to secondary education, especially among older girls.